Pablo-Rotaeta/Voicetopiano/README.md

 # Voicetopiano
 # speech_to_piano

 A Python tool that converts speech recordings into piano music using **corpus-based concatenative synthesis**.
-Given a speech file and a library of piano note recordings, it tracks the pitch and timbre of the voice frame-by-frame and replaces each frame with the closest-matching piano note — producing an output that follows the melodic contour of the original speech.
+Given a speech file and a library of piano note recordings, it tracks the pitch of the voice frame-by-frame and replaces each frame with the closest-matching piano note, producing an output that follows the melodic contour of the original speech.

 Inspired by [AudioGuide](https://github.com/benhackbarth/audioguide), built to run on Windows.